 - Check your stump daily: Look for redness, blisters, or swelling.
-If you see any of these changes, stop using your prosthesis and contact your caregiver right away.
-Stop using the prosthesis and tell your caregiver if it causes pain.
+If you see any of these changes, stop using your prosthesis and contact your healthcare provider right away.
+Stop using the prosthesis and tell your healthcare provider if it causes pain.

 - Clean inside the socket daily: You may use a damp soapy cloth to remove sweat and dirt, then a clean damp cloth to remove the soap.
 Dry the socket well with a dry cloth.